Dr Irina Anderson

 Principal Lecturer

 I graduated from the University of Sheffield with a degree in Psychology.
-I then stayed on at Sheffield University, having gained an ESRC Postgraduate Studentship, to complete a PhD in social psychology on attributional reasoning about sexual violence.
-Upon completion, I joined the School of Psychology at the University of Birmingham as a lecturer before moving to the School of Psychology at the University of East London as Senior Lecturer and then Principal Lecturer.
+I then stayed on at Sheffield University, having gained an ESRC Postgraduate Studentship, to complete a PhD in social psychology on attribution theory.
+Upon completion, I joined the School of Psychology at the University of Birmingham as a lecturer before moving to the School of Childhood and Social Care at the University of East London as senior lecturer and then principal lecturer.

 Qualifications